arantespp/arantespp.com/posts/zettelkasten/inflation.md

 ---
 title: Inflation
-excerpt: Inflation is the rise of the general prices of a economy in a period of time caused by money supply growth.
+excerpt: Inflation is the rise of the general prices of an economy in a period of time caused by money supply growth.
 date: 2021-02-18
 rating: 2
 tags: